 HONU is one of a number of diversion programs initiated by the Honolulu Police Department to strengthen services for homeless individuals.
 The efforts of the Honolulu Police Department and other Hawaii law enforcement agencies to partner with homeless services was recently highlighted in a U.S. Interagency Council on Homeless and Council of State Governments joint policy brief on Strengthening Partnerships Between Law Enforcement and Homeless Services Systems.

-NOTE: As of April 2020, the HONU has transitioned to the Provisional Outdoor Screening and Triage (POST) program to adapt to the current COVID-19 pandemic.
-The POST program is currently located at Keehi Lagoon Beach Park.
+NOTE: In response to the COVID-19 pandemic, HONU transitioned to the Provisional Outdoor Screening and Triage (POST) program in April 2020.
+The POST program was located at Keehi Lagoon Beach Park, with a second ‘Blue Zone’ temporarily located at Lehua Community Park.
 To learn more about POST, please click on the City & County of Honolulu’s POST informational flyer.
+As of January 1 2021, the POST has converted back to the original HONU model.

-REFERRAL INFORMATION: To refer an individual to the POST/HONU, call the 24/7 intake line at (808) 768-4668 to complete a short telephone screening.
-Individuals referred to the POST/HONU must be ambulatory and be willing to transition to another emergency or transitional shelter facility at a later date.
+REFERRAL INFORMATION: To refer an individual to the HONU, call the 24/7 intake line at (808) 768-4668 to complete a short telephone screening.
+Individuals referred to the HONU must be ambulatory and be willing to transition to another emergency or transitional shelter facility at a later date.
+Please view the Daily Emergency Shelter Vacancy to see the number of available vacancies at HONU.

-POST Stats (Updated 11/20/20): As of November 20, 2020, 694 unsheltered homeless individuals have been served at the POST, including the following positive placements of homeless individuals:
+POST Stats (Updated 12/31/20): Between April 7 to December 31, 2020, a total of 810 unsheltered homeless individuals have been served at the POST, including the following positive placements of homeless individuals: